Drooping Pothos — Why Vines Go Limp and How to Revive Them

 - 3

-If you recently repotted and the plant is drooping: maintain the plant in a warm, draft-free location.
-Water lightly only if the top inch of soil dries out.
-Most repotting droop resolves within a week.
+If you recently repotted the plant, keep it in a warm, draft-free spot and water only lightly, waiting until the top inch of soil has dried before adding more.
+Most transplant-related drooping resolves within about a week without any other intervention.

 Prevention

-- Check soil moisture every few days so you never reach severe drought before watering
+- Check soil moisture every few days with a finger so watering happens proactively rather than only after visible drooping

-- Keep pothos at stable temperatures above 60°F (15°C) away from cold drafts
+- Keep pothos at stable room temperatures above about 60 degrees Fahrenheit and away from cold drafts or vents

 Quick Summary